Hyannis, MA

 Lehigh Valley veteran John J. Allen is to be immortalized in bronze on June 25.
 That's when a Cape Cod,

-of "America's forgotten victory" is Allen himself.
-Despite a search through a thicket of people with the
+"America's forgotten victory" is Allen himself.
+Despite a search through a thicket of people with the last name

-last name of Allen gleaned from Lehigh Valley telephone books, Internet searches, and contacts with local
+of Allen gleaned from Lehigh Valley telephone books, Internet searches, and contacts with local veterans

-veterans organizations, little information on the man or his relatives, has been found.
-Several potential
+organizations, little information on the man or his relatives, has been found.
+Several potential contacts

-has exhausted his resources.
+exhausted his resources.
 He turned to The Express-Times several months ago for help.
-"We would
+"We would like very

 It seems Allen has dropped off the face of the Earth.
 The photographer who snapped the famous photo